cloud-dach/cf-hands-on-LibraryServer/README.md

 ## Install the Cloud Foundry CLI

-If the Cloud Foundry Command Line Interface is not yet installed on your maschine, use the following commands to install it (for Ubuntu based Linux distributions):
+If the Cloud Foundry Command Line Interface is not yet installed on your machine, use the following commands to install it (for Ubuntu based Linux distributions):

 ```
 # ...first add the Cloud Foundry Foundation public key and package repository to your system